Mohammad1745/cachifyjs/README.md

 ## What's new! (v2.3)

+- `key` encryption

+  Keys of the encrypted data will also be encrypted to ensure data security.

 - Wrapper around cached data

   The return from `cachify` or `getCache` functions or the received parameter of `callback` function of either the `postSync` or the `after` property